 One way to do this is by using bullet points in your slides.
 Fortunately Google Slides lets you add bullet points to text boxes.
 There are a couple of different styles of bullet points, so you can use the option that best meets your needs.

-How to Use Bullet Points in a Google Slides Presentation
+How to Use Bullet Points in a Google Slides Presentation (Guide with Pictures)

 The steps in this article were performed in the desktop version of Google Chrome, but will work in other desktop Web browsers as well.
 Once you complete the steps in this guide you will have added bullet points to a text box in one of your slides.

-Step 1: Navigate to your Google Drive at https://drive.google.com and sign into your Google account if you aren’t already signed in.
+Step 1: Navigate to your Google Drive at https://drive.google.com and sign in to your Google account if you aren’t already signed in.